-APPRENTICESHIP MARYLAND (3.5 CREDITS)
+APPRENTICESHIP MARYLAND (4 CREDITS)

 The Apprenticeship Maryland Program is based on a partnership among eligible employers, MCPS, students and parents.
 The program is for students ages 16 and up, and is designed to lead to sustainable employment and further education, based on selected career pathways.
 The program consists of at least 1 credit of related classroom instruction and a workplace component of at least 450 hours.
 The workplace component is a paid (at least minimum wage) mentored, on-the-job, work experience with a written student rating/work-based learning plan.
+Students can find Apprenticeship opportunities on the Work Based Learning Navigator software through their Clever login.

-REQUIRED COURSEWORK IN THIS SEQUENCE COURSE INFO 1 WBL2022 (1 credit needed) Apprenticeship Related Instruction 0.5 (AL) 2 WBL2019 Apprenticeship Work Based Learning 1 DP 1.0 (AL) 3 WBL2020 A/B Apprenticeship Work Based Learning 2 0.5 (AL) 4 WBL2021 Apprenticeship Work Based Learning 3 DP 1.0 (AL)
+REQUIRED COURSEWORK IN THIS SEQUENCE COURSE INFO 1 WBL2022 (1 credit needed) Apprenticeship Related Instruction 0.5 (AL) 2 WBL2019 Apprenticeship Work Based Learning 1 DP 1.0 (AL) 3 WBL2020 A/B Apprenticeship Work Based Learning 2 SP 0.5 (AL) 4 WBL2021 Apprenticeship Work Based Learning 3 DP 1.0 (AL)